surrealdb/crud-bench/README.md

   -k, --key <KEY>            The type of the key [default: integer] [possible values: integer, string26, string90, string506, uuid]
   -v, --value <VALUE>        Size of the text value [env: CRUD_BENCH_VALUE=]
-      --show-sample          Print-out an example of a generated value -p, --pid <PID>            Collect system information for a given pid -a, --scans <SCANS>        An array of scan specifications [env: CRUD_BENCH_SCANS=] -h, --help                 Print help (see more with '--help')
+      --show-sample          Print-out an example of a generated value --pid <PID>            Collect system information for a given pid -a, --scans <SCANS>        An array of scan specifications [env: CRUD_BENCH_SCANS=] -h, --help                 Print help (see more with '--help')
 ```